Viera West, Florida

 Viera West is a census-designated place (CDP) in Brevard County, Florida, United States.
 The population was 16,688 at the 2020 census, up from 6,641 at the 2010 census.
 It forms a part of the larger unincorporated community of Viera and is part of the Palm Bay-Melbourne-Titusville, Florida Metropolitan Statistical Area.

 Geography

-Viera West is located at (28.2477, -80.7378), to the west of Interstate 95.
+Viera West is located to the west of Interstate 95.

 According to the United States Census Bureau, the CDP has a total area of 23.4 sqkm, of which 23.1 sqkm is land and 0.3 sqkm, or 1.47%, is water.

+Demographics

+Viera West first appeared as a census designated place in the 2010 U.S. census.